OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:11

-> and Azariah the son of Hilkiah, the son of Meshullam, the son of Zadok, the son of Meraioth, the son of Ahitub, chief officer of the house of God;
+> and Azariah, descendant of Hilkiah, Meshullam, Zadok, Meraioth, and Ahitub, chief officer of the house of God;

 ---

 ## 1 Chronicles 9:12

-> and Adaiah the son of Jeroham, the son of Pashhur, the son of Malchijah;
+> and Adaiah, descendant of Jeroham, Pashhur, and Malchijah;
-> and Maasai the son of Adiel, the son of Jahzerah, the son of Meshullam, the son of Meshillemith, the son of Immer;
+> and Maasai, descendant of Adiel, Jahzerah, Meshullam, Meshillemith, and Immer;

 ---